Contact The Snowbird Helpline Today!

-Snowbirds who reside in British Columbia but vacation in the US may find themselves in need of legal services while down there.
+Snowbirds who reside in British Columbia but vacation in the US may find themselves in need of legal services while travelling in the US.
 The unfortunate reality is that car accidents and other serious personal injury accidents happen every day.
 Since many Canadian – British Columbia residents opt to drive to their winter residences, driving long hours through unfamiliar locations increases one’s risk of misfortune.
 If the fun comes undone due to catastrophic or serious personal injury, Snowbird Accidents is here for you.

-Before travelling south, BC residents need to review their current medical and travel insurance.
+Before travelling south, BC residents need to review their current car insurance, medical and travel insurance policies.
 First of all, you need to make sure you understand what you are actually covered for.
 If you’re not sure or you want to purchase extra travel and medical insurance, speak to an insurance broker.
+Secondly, please make sure you have underinsured motorist coverage.
+It protects you for the mistakes of an driver who has little to no insurance coverage.
 You must do this prior to leaving your province.

 In the event of a motor vehicle accident (car, truck, motorcycle, bicycle or pedestrian) outside of your home province, accident benefit claims (contract) must be remitted to ICBC and your private car insurer.